Know your audience: specializing grounded language models with listener subtraction: Introduction

-The \textit{some-but-not-all} reward structure of Dixit encourages language specialization (from humans) in a grounded setting \cite{dixitchallenge}.
-We take inspiration from this reward structure to formulate a setting where grounded language models can specialize their language without direct supervision, from rewards only.
-We build on prior work in emergent communication \cite{dwd}, and adapt a pretrained captioning model (the ``speaker'') by finetuning a small fraction of its parameters to maximize a Dixit-inspired reward---this minimal adaptation helps reduce language drift \citep{counteringdrift}.
+Using this inspiration, we formulate a setting where grounded language models can specialize their language without direct supervision, from rewards only.
+We build on prior work in emergent communication \citep{dwd}, and adapt a pretrained captioning model (the ``speaker'') by finetuning a small fraction of its parameters to maximize a Dixit-like reward---this minimal adaptation helps reduce language drift \citep{counteringdrift}.
 We go beyond prior work by investigating a complex, not fully cooperative, setting (Figure \ref{fig:motivation}b).
 The speaker's goal is to communicate information to some listeners, but not others, by exploiting differences in listeners' idiosyncratic ``personalities''.
-We instantiate this setting by having a speaker model communicate with multiple (frozen) contrastive listener models.
+We instantiate this setting by having a speaker model communicate with multiple (frozen) contrastive listener models differing along perceptual axes.
 We design careful experiments, with datasets, metrics, and controls to ensure quantifiable assessment of language specialization.

-We show that training a speaker in this Dixit-inspired setting can lead to \textit{diverse} specialization of natural language across many pairs of listeners and datasets, with minimal language drift, and without direct supervision.
+We show that training a speaker with a pair of listeners in this Dixit-inspired setting can lead to \textit{diverse} specialization of natural language, with minimal language drift, and without direct supervision.
 From rewards, the speaker identifies and learns to cue to the difference between two listeners, which we call ``listener subtraction''.
-For example, when trained with one listener which sees color, and another which sees only grayscale, the speaker learns to exclusively use color words---it exploits the specialized common ground it shares with the first listener.
-Furthermore, the speaker exhibits some zero-shot transfer of its language specialization from artificial to realistic datasets.
+We show this adaptation across many pairs of perceptually-differing listeners, and various datasets (Section \ref{sec:fmnist}, \ref{sec:coco}).
+For example, when trained with one listener which sees color, and another which sees only grayscale, the speaker learns to exclusively use color words---it exploits the specialized information it shares with the first listener.
+Furthermore, the speaker exhibits some zero-shot transfer of its language specialization from artificial to realistic datasets (Section \ref{sec:zeroshot}).
+To our knowledge, our work is the first to consider natural language communication in a grounded, multi-listener setting, without direct supervision.